 3. The Great Plague of London—Sealing Up the Sick

 London never really caught a break after the Black Death.
-The plague resurfaced roughly every 20 years from 1348 to 1665—40 outbreaks in 300 years.
+The plague resurfaced roughly every 10 years from 1348 to 1665—40 outbreaks in just over 300 years.
 And with each new plague epidemic, 20 percent of the men, women and children living in the British capital were killed.